 Remember all that writing we said CNAs will be doing?
 It helps to have a surface ready at hand to write on.
 And, if you get a clipboard with a pen holder, you won’t ever lose your writing instrument.

 Just like any health care professional, CNAs need to ensure the safety of those they care for and protect themselves as well.

 So where do all these tools go?
 In a well organized work bag!
 Make sure it’s tough, has enough pockets on the inside to organize all your supplies and is easily cleanable.
 Waterproof bags are the best because you know everything stays clean, and you can wipe down the outside if it gets dirty.

 Interested in becoming a CNA and putting tools like these to work?
-The first step is to enroll in our CNA training-to-placement program!
+The first step is to enroll in our Nursing Assistant training-to-placement program!
 Our blended-learning approach is easy and quick!